swt30/thesis/chapters/03-models/03-models.md

 That is, pressure and gravity are balanced throughout, allowing us to use the equation of hydrostatic equilibrium as a structural equation.

 Third, the planet is in thermal equilibrium or quasi-equilibrium.
-By this I mean simply that the equations are time-independent: there is no time evolution of the structure, and both external and internal heating are assumed to be constant.
+By this I mean simply that the temperature equations are time-independent: there is no time evolution of the structure, and both external and internal heating are assumed to be constant.
 Although the planet may still be generating some internal energy due to gravitational contraction, the cooling time is assumed to be very long.
 Similarly, any radiogenic heating is assumed to be produced by elements with a very long half-life.